 Now let the applied value of voltage across the pressure coil be

-If there is phase difference between voltage and electric current, then expression for instantaneous electric current through electric current coil can be written as
+If there is phase difference between voltage and electric current, then expression for instantaneous current through current coil can be written as

-As electric current through the pressure coil in very very small compare to electric current through electric current coil hence electric current through the electric current coil can be considered as equal to total load current.
+As current through the pressure coil is very very small compared to the current through current coil hence current through the current coil can be considered as equal to total load current.